26 FAQs about issuing and transferring private company shares.

 - Decide how many shares they want to issue.

-- Ensure the issue complies with any pre-emption rights or other restrictions in the Companies Act, articles of association or any shareholders' agreement (see 1 and 3).
-If it does not, it may be possible to call a shareholders' meeting to vary or disapply those pre-emption rights.
+- Ensure the issue complies with any pre-emption rights or other restrictions in the Companies Act, articles of association and shareholders' agreement.
+If it does not, it may be possible to pass a shareholder resolution to vary or disapply pre-emption rights.

 - Pass board resolutions to offer the shares to the intended recipients and, upon receipt of acceptances and any payments due, issue the shares.